1Tuts/drnoorani-w2-project/README.md

-website:drnoorani.ir
+##drnoorani website

-this site is designed for dr noorani that His field of specialization are Ear and Throat and Nose and Larynx.
+this website is designed for dr noorani that His field of specialization are Ear and Throat and Nose and Larynx.

-member of team:

-manager:zohre yazdi nejad
+##Bulding technologies

+* HTML5
+* 1Styles
+* Javascript
+* JQuery.js
+* PHP
+* MySQL

+##The Team:

+* Manager/Designer:zohre yazdinejad

-data:fateme noorani
+* Data Gather:fateme noorani

-code and css:marzieh akbarpour
+* Designer:marzieh akbarpour